google-deepmind/neural-processes/README.md

 *   Tensorflow
 *   Matplotlib

-which are all we need to run CNPs.
+which are all we need to run the code in this repository.

-Alternative you can open the `.ipynb` file using [Jupyter notebook](http://jupyter.org/install.html).
+Alternatively, you can open the `.ipynb` files using [Jupyter notebook](http://jupyter.org/install.html).
 If you do this you will also have to set up a local kernel that includes Tensorflow.

-## If you enjoy conditional neural processes...

-... you might like our follow up work
-[Neural Processes](https://arxiv.org/pdf/1807.01622.pdf), where we introduce a latent variable version of CNPs that allows us to generate different samples given the same context.

 ## Citing CNPs

-If you like our work and end up using CNPs for your reseach give us a shout-out:
+If you like our work and end up using neural processes for your reseach give us a shout-out:

-Garnelo M, Rosenbaum D, Maddison CJ, Ramalho T, Saxton D, Shanahan M, Teh YW, Rezende DJ, Eslami SM.
-Conditional Neural Processes.
+1. **Conditional Neural Processes**: Garnelo M, Rosenbaum D, Maddison CJ, Ramalho T, Saxton D, Shanahan M, Teh YW, Rezende DJ, Eslami SM. *Conditional Neural Processes*.
 In International Conference on Machine Learning 2018.

+1. **Neural Processes**: Garnelo, M., Schwarz, J., Rosenbaum, D., Viola, F., Rezende, D.J., Eslami, S.M. and Teh, Y.W. *Neural processes*.
+ICML Workshop on Theoretical Foundations and Applications of Deep Generative Models

+1. **Attentive Neural Processes**: Kim, H., Mnih, A., Schwarz, J., Garnelo, M., Eslami, A., Rosenbaum, D., Vinyals, O. and Teh, Y.W. *Attentive Neural Processes*.
+In International Conference on Learning Representations 2019.

 ## Contact